retropipes/diane-game-engine/README.md

 Ideas for expanding what Diane can do are welcomed!

-Diane is quite incomplete right now... at the moment, only the loader API exists, but is fully usable by dependent code.
-This will change as Diane matures.
+Diane is quite incomplete right now... at the moment (v0.1.0-alpha), the loader API, direction utilities, and an object model all exist, which should now be enough to build games on top of.
+More additions are planned as Diane matures.